Who can change energy providers?

 Moving homes is an excellent chance to switch energy providers.
 Whether you’re moving between or within states, you’ll need to compare energy plans and providers for your new address.
 That’s because prices, plans and providers may differ at your new address.

-However, if your new home isn’t connected to the grid or a gas mains yet, you’ll have to organise one with your distributor before switching.
 Our guide on connecting electricity and gas to a new home explores the moving process more deeply.

 You’re installing solar panels